dotnet/android/Documentation/guides/building-apps/build-properties.md

 ## AndroidEnableRestrictToAttributes

+An enum-style property with valid values of `obsolete` and `disable`.

-A boolean property that determines whether types and members marked with the Java annotation `androidx.annotation.RestrictTo` will be marked with an `[Obsolete]` attribute in the C# binding.
+When set to `obsolete`, types and members that are marked with the Java annotation `androidx.annotation.RestrictTo` *or* are in non-exported Java packages will be marked with an `[Obsolete]` attribute in the C# binding.

 This `[Obsolete]` attribute has a descriptive message explaining that the Java package owner considers the API to be "internal" and warns against its use.

 This attribute also has a custom warning code `XAOBS001` so that it can be suppressed independently of "normal" obsolete API.

+When set to `disable`, API will be generated as normal with no additional attributes.
+(This is the same behavior as before .NET 8.)

 Adding `[Obsolete]` attributes instead of automatically removing the API was done to preserve API compatibility with existing packages.
 If you would instead prefer to